bootprint-space/bootprint-js/README.md

 # Bootprint (Node.js)
-Explore the universe through images and facts of space.
+Explore the universe with images and facts of the cosmos.

 # Installation
 You can install Bootprint using the following command: